Digital-Peak/DPDocker/npm/README.md

 From the Javascript dependencies are only the none minified files used.
 The minified file is generated out of this one and not the one from the package itself.
 Like that we have it consistent across the whole project and it is possible to generate map files correctly for local development.

 ## Result
-All assets are on the right location.
+All assets are placed in the destination from the dest attribute.
+Vendor Javascript imports are placed within the vendor directory when dynamically imported whle modules are placed within the modules folder.

 ## Asset file documentation
 The asset.json file does define the assets of an extension.
 It can include local assets or external dependencies.